180 Life Sciences Corp. Announ - GuruFocus.com

 PALO ALTO, Calif., Dec.
-20, 2022 (GLOBE NEWSWIRE) -- 180 Life Sciences Corp. ( ATNF, “180 Life Sciences” or the “Company”), a clinical-stage biotechnology company, today announced that it has entered into a definitive agreement with a single healthcare-focused U.S. institutional investor, for the purchase and sale of 1,714,286 shares of the Company’s common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 2,571,429 shares of common stock at a purchase price per share (and accompanying warrant) of $3.50 in a registered direct offering priced at-the-market under Nasdaq rules.
-The warrants will have an exercise price of $3.50 per share, will be initially exercisable beginning six months following the date of issuance and will expire five years from the initial exercise date.
+23, 2022 (GLOBE NEWSWIRE) -- 180 Life Sciences Corp. ( ATNF, “180 Life Sciences” or the “Company”), a clinical-stage biotechnology company, today announced the closing of its previously announced registered direct offering priced at-the-market under Nasdaq rules with a single healthcare-focused U.S. institutional investor of 1,714,286 shares of the Company’s common stock (or common stock equivalents in lieu thereof) and warrants to purchase up to 2,571,429 shares of common stock at a purchase price per share (and accompanying warrant) of $3.50.
+The warrants have an exercise price of $3.50 per share, are initially exercisable beginning six months following the date of issuance and expire five years from the initial exercise date.

-The closing of the offering is expected to occur on or about December 22, 2022, subject to the satisfaction of customary closing conditions.
-The gross proceeds from the offering are expected to be approximately $6 million.
-The Company intends to use the net proceeds from the offering for research and development expenses and general corporate purposes, including the preparation of a marketing authorization application and legal expenses.
+The gross proceeds from the offering are approximately $6 million.
+The Company intends to use the net proceeds from the offering for research and development expenses and general corporate purposes, including the preparation of a marketing authorization application for Dupuytren’s contracture in the UK and legal expenses.

 This offering was made pursuant to an effective shelf registration statement on Form S-3 (File No. 333-265416) previously filed with the U.S. Securities and Exchange Commission (the “SEC”), under the Securities Act of 1933, as amended, which was declared effective by the SEC on June 3, 2022.
-A prospectus supplement describing the terms of the proposed offering will be filed with the SEC and will be available on the SEC’s website located at http://www.sec.gov.
-Electronic copies of the prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected].
+A final prospectus supplement describing the terms of the offering has been filed with the SEC and is available on the SEC’s website located at http://www.sec.gov.
+Electronic copies of the prospectus supplement may be obtained, when available, from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at [email protected]

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.